 Of course you do!
 And it’s super easy.

-Mention’s new competitive social media reports now let you get all this information about any social media accounts you choose, in one place.
+Mention’s new comparative social media reports now let you get all this information about any social media accounts you choose, in one place.

 We’ll show you how to set them up in a moment, but first let’s take a little tour.